mhelvens/graph.js/README.md

-js-graph
+graph.js
 ========
 [![Build Status](http://img.shields.io/travis/mhelvens/js-graph.svg)](https://travis-ci.org/mhelvens/js-graph)
 [![Coverage Status](http://img.shields.io/coveralls/mhelvens/js-graph.svg)](https://coveralls.io/r/mhelvens/js-graph?branch=master)

-`js-graph` is a javascript library for storing arbitrary data in mathematical (di)graphs, as well as traversing and analyzing them in various ways.
+`graph.js` is a javascript library for storing arbitrary data in mathematical (di)graphs, as well as traversing and analyzing them in various ways.
 It was originally created to track dependencies between options and modules.
 It is written in ECMAScript 6, but auto-generated ECMAScript 5 versions are shipped with it.